-1.6 Restoration Plan shall:

-- 1.6.1 Align to effectively reverse the degradation condition and recognise, manage or restore characteristics and values identified through 1.4 above. - 1.6.2 Identify target using both the reference ecosystem and environmental, social and economic goals and objectives, including desired restoration outcomes over an initial 5-year period and a longer term, 20-year period (description of intermediate and longer-term outcomes is welcomed, for example 50 years) (Continuous Improvement for SH&C) - 1.6.3 When applicable, describe the plant selection process so that: - a.
-Species, genotypes, and densities are well-matched to climate, soils and water availability, with clear consideration given to climate change resiliency, pests and other risks (e.g. local availability), and technically well-aligned with desired restoration target(s), goals and objectives. - b.
-The "by default" option to be considered first would be natural regeneration, and then planting with local species; but when alien species are used, their use is justified, typically as a nurse crop and/or directly contributing as a tool for achieving restoration of the targeted ecosystem identified in 1.6.2 (for example, protecting early natural regeneration or creating habitat for seed dispersers or pollinators) and/or initially establishing tenure security for an area as a natural ecosystem end use (particularly where land-use conversion pressures are high). - c.
-Invasive aliens are not used. - d.
-Populations of alien species are not acceptable as a final restoration target. - 1.6.4 Include the lessons learnt from the analysis of restoration projects in similar settings and conditions (Continuous Improvement for SH&C)
+- 1.4.6 Other critical environmental, social or community resources that require protection in or adjacent to the restoration area. - 1.4.7 Traditional Knowledge, systems, and/or practises related to restoration for potential inclusion during planning, implementation, and monitoring. - 1.4.8 Suitable native reference sites to provide target values for establishing recovery metrics in restoration sites (for example, successional forests of known age for gauging time required to reach acceptable levels of vegetation structure and diversity within the study area). - 1.5 Restoration Plan shall: - 1.5.1 Align to effectively reverse the degradation condition and recognise, manage or restore characteristics and values identified through 1.4 above. - 1.5.2 Identify target using both the reference ecosystem and environmental, social and economic goals and objectives15, including desired restoration outcomes over an initial 5-year period and a longer term, 20-year period (description of intermediate and longer-term outcomes is welcomed, for example 50 years) (Continuous Improvement for SH&C) - 1.5.3 When applicable, describe the plant selection process so that: - a.
+Species, genotypes, and densities are well-matched to climate, soils and water availability, with clear consideration given to climate change resiliency, pests and other risks (e.g. local availability), and technically well-aligned with desired restoration target identified. - b.
+The "by default" option to be considered first would be natural regeneration, and then planting with local species.
+When alien species are used, their use is justified, typically as a nurse crop and/or directly contributing as a tool for achieving restoration of the targeted ecosystem identified in 1.6.2 (for example, protecting early natural regeneration or creating habitat for seed dispersers or pollinators) and/or initially establishing tenure security or addressing clearly identified communities needs meeting both natural ecosystem restoration and human-derived end uses (particularly where land-use conversion pressures are high). - c.
+Invasive alien species are not used. - d.
+Populations of alien species are not acceptable as a final restoration target. - 1.5.4 Include the lessons learnt from the analysis of restoration projects in nearby or similar settings and conditions (Continuous Improvement for SH&C) - 1.5.5 Describe the expected environmental and social impacts of the project, including potential harm/unintended consequences, and how the restoration effort is addressing them; for example, how local communities will benefit in terms of NTFPs use, water resource conservation and use, pollination of crops, soil stabilisation, climate stabilisation, social justice, poverty alleviation, community empowerment16, or education about the project activities and benefits is provided to project implementers, affected stakeholders and rightsholders to ensure continuity.